 Admissions to Entry-Level Doctor of Physical Therapy Graduate Program

-Admission is highly selective and enrollment in the PT program is limited to 32 students each year with over 500 students who apply.
-To be eligible for admission, students must have earned a bachelor's degree by the end of Spring prior to starting the program in Fall.
+Admission is highly selective and enrollment in the PT program is limited to 32-34 students each year with over 500 students who apply.
+To be eligible to apply, students must earn a bachelor's degree by the end of Spring prior to starting the program in Fall.
+Students completing their degrees completed in the summer prior to starting the program must wait until the following year to apply.
 Please carefully review the admission requirements and deadlines.
+Please review this webpage periodically for admission requirement changes.

 Late and incomplete applications will be not considered.